 Depending on the security level of your system, Windows may pop up a Security Alert dialog box about blocking “some features” of C:\mongodb\bin\mongod.exe from communicating on networks.
 All users should select Private Networks, such as my home or work network and click Allow access.
 For additional information on security and MongoDB, please see the Security Documentation.

-Configure a Windows Service for MongoDB¶
+Manually Create a Windows Service for MongoDB¶

-Run the MongoDB service.¶
+Create the MongoDB service.¶

 Stop or remove the MongoDB service as needed.¶

-To stop the MongoDB service use the following command:
+To stop the MongoDB service, use the following command:

 net stop MongoDB